Impact

 Risk and Exploitability

 The flaw requires local privilege; an attacker must already have root or a trusted process to invoke DAMON tools or the sysfs interface.
-No public exploits have been documented, the EPSS score is unavailable, and the vulnerability is not listed in CISA’s KEV catalog.
+The CVSS score is 7.1, which indicates a moderate severity.
+The EPSS score is less than 1 %, indicating very low exploitation probability.
+The vulnerability is not listed in CISA’s KEV catalog.
 Nonetheless, its out‑of‑bounds nature gives it a high impact potential for privilege escalation if the attacker can supply a malicious node id.

 OpenCVE Enrichment